Parents speak out after 15-year-old arrested for bringing weapon to St. Tammany Parish School

 MANDEVILLE, La. — An alarming call hit the phonelines of some local parents this morning.
-Fountainebleau High School notifying parents that a 15-year-old student was arrested.
+Fontainebleau High School notifying parents that a 15-year-old student was arrested.

 “The call came to us that there was a rumor that there was a weapon on the campus,” said parent Jason Olivier.

-The St. Tammany Parish Sheriff’s Office released a statement this morning, confirming staff at Fountainebleau were notified after school hours on Thursday that a student had a weapon on campus.
+The St. Tammany Parish Sheriff’s Office released a statement this morning, confirming staff at Fontainebleau were notified after school hours on Thursday that a student had a weapon on campus.

 “Well at first, of course, I was nervous because my daughter was already at school,” said the mom of a student who wished to remain anonymous.